tinacms/tina-cloud-starter/content/pages/index.md

 ---
 blocks:
+  - tagline: ''
-  - headline: Welcome to the Tina Starter.
+    headline: Welcome to the Tina Starter.
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from